A selection from Scherzi musicali

 About the event

 The charming Vilde Frang will be the soloist of the Festival Orchestra yet again!
 “Frang has the knack of breathing life into every note” – wrote the critic of BBC Music Magazine about the musicianship of the Norwegian violinist.
-This time she is to breathe life into Bartók’s score, one of the most demanding concertos in musical history, his Violin Concerto No. 2.
+This time she is to breathe life into Bartók’s score, his Violin Concerto No. 1.
 To begin the colorful program, a few of the vocal works by Monteverdi, accompanied by an ensemble of instruments, will be performed.
 The composer reconsidered the relationship between music and words in a revolutionary way.
 Following Baroque musical jokes and 20th century sounds, the second part of the concert features Schubert’s most significant instrumental work, a milestone of romanticism, the last symphony he finished.

 1607 was a significant turning point in Monteverdi’s life, hence in the history of music as well.
 His groundbreaking opera, L’Orfeo, was premiered and the first volume of Scherzi musicali was published.
 Written for three voice parts and instrumental continuo, the characteristic rhythms and atmosphere of the eighteen short pieces evoke the pastoral surroundings of the 5th book of Madrigals, published two years earlier.
 The Foreword to the Scherzi musicali collection carries on the debate caused by the Book of Madrigals and champions seconda pratica, Monteverdi’s new style of composition, summing it up like this: “Make the words the mistress of the harmony and not the servant.”
 The second volume of vocal compositions attempting to express the words was published in 1632.